CharafChnioune/MFLUX-WEBUI/readme.md

 ## Ollama Integration

-MFLUX WebUI now integrates Ollama for prompt enhancement:
+MFLUX WebUI integrates Ollama for prompt enhancement:

 - Enable the "Enhance prompt with Ollama" option to automatically improve your prompts.
-- The default Ollama model is set to 'qwen2.5:3b', but this can be adjusted in the code.
+- Adjust Ollama settings, including the model and system prompt, in the Ollama Settings section.

 ## Contributing